 For more information regarding meetings, the agenda, and board actions call the Office of the President at 425-388-9572.

-Bob Bolerjack of Lake Stevens was appointed by Governor Chris Gregoire in October 2012.
-He is a public relations and media liasion for the Snohomish County PUD, working on internal and external communications and developing and executing conservation marketing strategies.
-Prior to the PUD, he worked for The Daily Herald in Everett for 25 years - the last 10 as editorial page editor.
+Bob Bolerjack of Everett was appointed by Governor Chris Gregoire in October 2012.
+He is the Executive Director of Governmental Affairs for the City of Everett.
+Prior to working for the City, he worked in Communications for the Snohomish County PUD, and before that he worked for The Daily Herald in Everett for 25 years - the last 10 as editorial page editor.
 During his years at The Herald, he also served as news editor and sports editor.
-Before joining The Herald in 1987, he worked as a news editor at The Post-Star in Glens Falls, N.Y., and as an assistant news editor at The Times-News in Twin Falls, Idaho.
+Before joining The Herald in 1987, he worked at The Post-Star newspaper in Glens Falls, NY, and The Times-News in Twin Falls, Idaho.
 He earned a Bachelor of Arts degree in Journalism (with a minor in Political Science) at Western Washington University, and an Associate in Arts degree at Bellevue College.

 Gigi Burke of Lake Stevens was appointed by Governor Chris Gregoire in January 2010.
 She is a local businesswoman with 20 years of business leadership experience.
 She previously was an owner and vice president of Crown Distributing from 1989 to 2007.
-Burke has also served as a Washington State Regional Transportation Commissioner, and was a member of the Washington Beer and Wine Wholesaler’s Association (President 2003-2005), Snohomish County Executive Advisory Board, City of Everett Charter Review Committee, and Mountain Pacific Bank Board of Trustees.
+Ms. Burke has also served as a Washington State Regional Transportation Commissioner, and was a member of the Washington Beer and Wine Wholesaler’s Association (President 2003-2005), Snohomish County Executive Advisory Board, City of Everett Charter Review Committee, and Mountain Pacific Bank Board of Trustees.
 She’s a member of the Boys and Girls Club of Snohomish County Board of Trustees, Greater Everett Community Foundation Board, Providence Regional Medical Center General Children’s Association Guild, and the South Everett/Mukilteo Rotary.
 She previously served as the Everett Public Schools Foundation President (1999-2001) and was a member of the YMCA Board of Trustees.
 She is the recipient of the University of Puget Sound’s National Alumni Association’s Lifetime Alumni Achievement award, Greater Arlington Chamber of Commerce Citizen of the Year award, and the Washington Association of School Administrators Community Leadership Award.

 Dr. Betty Cobbs